Working toward improved outcome following spinal cord injury

 With a primary focus on pre-clinical research, our long-term goal is to develop strategies for improving functional outcome after cervical spinal cord injury (SCI).

-Our research is exploring the consequences of cervical spinal cord injury, the potential for spontaneous improvement in function (plasticity), and aims to develop treatments to improve recovery.
+Our research is exploring the consequences of cervical spinal cord injury and the potential for spontaneous improvement in function (plasticity), and aims to develop treatments to improve recovery.

-Our ongoing research is supported by the Spinal Cord Research Center at Drexel University, and the National Institute for Neurological Disease and Stroke (NINDS, NIH), the Craig H. Neilsen Foundation and the Department of Defense.
+Our ongoing research is supported by the Spinal Cord Research Center at Drexel University and the National Institute for Neurological Disease and Stroke (NINDS, NIH).

 Learn more about Lane Lab: Spinal Cord Research Laboratory.